osrf/gazebo_tutorials/friction/tutorial.md

 for example in modeling wheel contact with different behavior in the longitudinal and lateral wheel directions.
-Note however that the `pyramid_model` friction constraints are solved independently, which simplies the math but can introduce non-physical behavior in some situations.
+Note however that the `pyramid_model` friction constraints are solved independently, which simplifies the math but can introduce non-physical behavior in some situations.
 See the comparison of friction models in the
 [Physics Parameters tutorial](/tutorials?tut=physics_params#Frictionparameters)